 The workers’ compensation system covers most workplace injuries and limits your compensation for injuries suffered on the job to the amount prescribed by state law and regulations.
 However, there are exceptions.
 Consulting an attorney in the event of a workplace back injury is always prudent.

 If you suffer a personal injury to your back at work in Savannah, explore your compensation options.
 Take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.
-The attorneys at Hasner Law can help.
-Contact Hasner Law at (912) 234-2334 or through our online contact form.
+The attorneys in Georgia at Hasner Law PC can help.